marko-cerovac/material.nvim/lua/material/highlights/README.md

 # Highlights module

-This module is used for applying highlights to all groups that the theme supports Built-in editor highlights get applied in the init.lua module (as well as treesitter and lsp highlights).
+This module is used for applying highlights to all groups that are supported by the theme.
+Built-in editor highlights get applied in the init.lua module (as well as treesitter and lsp highlights).
 Plugin highlights get applied in the plugins submodule.